GANORCON: Are Generative Models Useful for Few-shot Segmentation?: Introduction

 In summary our contributions are: 1) a strong contrastive learning approach for part segmentation.
-We evaluate the effectiveness learning frameworks (MoCo~\cite{he2019momentum} vs SimSiam~\cite{chen2020simple} in Table~\ref{tab:mocovssimsiam}) and architectures for predicting part segmentations on top of the learned representations.
+We evaluate the effectiveness learning frameworks (MoCo~\cite{he2019momentum} vs SimSiam~\cite{chen2020simple} in Tab.~\ref{tab:mocovssimsiam}) and architectures for predicting part segmentations on top of the learned representations.
 The approach outperforms recent StyleGAN-based approaches on standard few-shot part segmentation benchmarks.
 2) An analysis of the GAN and CON representations in terms of the three factors listed above.
 We find that GAN-based approaches take longer to train, are less accurate, and suffer from labeling difficulty due to their inability to generate fine-grained parts.
 These experiments suggest that the inductive biases of GANs, such as their ability to disentangle shape and texture, are well captured by standard feed-forward networks trained using contrastive learning.
+The source code and data associated with the paper are publicly available at \href{https://people.cs.umass.edu/~osaha/ganorcon}{https://people.cs.umass.edu/$\sim$osaha/ganorcon}.